 Crisp, sweet apples and tart, tangy blackberries are a classic combination.
 My Blackberry Apple Cake showcases this pairing at its best.
-The moist, lightly spiced cake is studded with fresh blackberries and topped with red-skinned apples baked to tender perfection.
 An easy glaze gives this cake a festive air, making it perfect for any celebration or just for everyday treats.

 An Easy To Make Recipe That Is Sure To Impress